Bankruptcy Requirement: Account Balances

 The “Highest Available Balance: On The Day of Filing

-Shortly after filing a Chapter 7 Bankruptcy in St, Charles County, you’ll be asked by your lawyer to provide several additional documents to the Trustee pursuant to Bankruptcy Rule 4002 prior to your 341 Meeting.
-One of these bankruptcy requirements is proof of the “highest available balance in the accounts on the day of filing” for each and every financial account that you have.
+Shortly after filing a Chapter 7 Bankruptcy, you’ll be asked by your lawyer to provide several additional documents to the Trustee pursuant to Bankruptcy Rule 4002, one of the bankruptcy requirements, prior to your 341 Meeting.
+One of these documents is proof of the “highest available balance in the accounts on the day of filing” for each and every financial account that you have.
 This includes checking accounts, savings accounts, and all other financial accounts you listed as an asset in Schedule B of your bankruptcy petition.
 Providing the highest available balance on the day of filing may sometimes be easier said than done, here’s a few pointers.

 The General Rule:

-When considering if what you have provided to your attorney for the trustee is sufficient, the simplest of test applies: Can the trustee decipher what the “highest available balance on the day of filing” was based on what you provided?
+When considering if what you have provided to your attorney for the trustee is sufficient, the simplest of test applies: Can the trustee decipher what the “highest available balance on the day your case was filed” based on what you provided?
 Consider the following scenario:

 Noon: Deposit of $500.00